BenjaminGuinet/Extract_Taxinfo_from_blast/README.md

 optional arguments:
   -h, --help            Show this help message and exit.
   -b BLAST, --blast BLAST
-                        The blast file in tabular format.
+                        The blast file in tabular format with header names.
   -o OUT, --out OUT     The output path (with the new filename) where to create the output file.
   -d TAXADB_SQLITE_FILE, --taxadb_sqlite_file TAXADB_SQLITE_FILE
                         The directory where the SQLite database is located.